pshq-ripe/recruitment-task/README.md

 2. **ansible/**:
    - Holds your Ansible playbook (`setup.yml`) and dynamic inventory file.
 The dynamic inventory is generated during the CI/CD pipeline execution.

-3. **helm/**:
+3. **argocd-application-whoami.yaml**:
-   - Contains Helm chart configurations for the whoami application.
+   - Contains ArgoCD app definition to manage chart configurations for the whoami application.

 4. **terraform/**:
    - Contains all Terraform-related files for provisioning infrastructure.